 Telford & Wrekin Libraries to re-open from July

-Telford & Wrekin Council’s Libraries are set to re-open for the first time since March from Saturday, 4 July, in Southwater and from Monday, 6 July in Newport, Wellington, Oakengates and Madeley (The Anstice).
+Telford & Wrekin Council’s Libraries are set to re-open for the first time since March from Saturday, 4 July, in Southwater and from Monday, 6 July in Newport, Wellington and Oakengates.

 Following updated Government guidance, council run libraries in Telford and Wrekin are to resume some of their services in a safe and socially distanced way by re-opening with reduced opening hours and a reduced service.